effiemanyos/first-personal-website/README.md

 ## **1.3.
 Structure Plane**

+### **Website Structure**

-The current structure of the website is the following:
+At the moment, the website consists in only one page containing various sections, one after the other.
+The **current structure** of the website is the following:

 |HOME|ABOUT|SERVICES|TRAINING|TESTIMONIALS|CONTACT|
 |--|----|-----|---|---|---|